 The youth-led digital rights movement that was born out of a perpetual internet crisis in Gilgit-Baltistan has unveiled a 13-point charter of demands (CoD) for improving the telecom service, and equal opportunity for all to access to the internet in the mountainous region

-Prepared by the local bloggers, IT experts, professionals, socio-political activists, academia, civil society and the students, the CoD for digital rights of Gilgit-Baltistan, also calls for an end to the monopoly of the Special Communication Organisation’s (SCO), a subsidiary of the IT ministry but controlled by the army’s telecom wing, by allowing other competitors to operate 4G data sharing service in the region.
+Prepared by local bloggers, IT experts, professionals, socio-political activists, academia, civil society, and students, the CoD for digital rights of Gilgit-Baltistan, also calls for an end to the monopoly of the Special Communication Organisation’s (SCO), a subsidiary of the IT ministry but controlled by the army’s telecom wing, by allowing other competitors to operate 4G data sharing service in the region.

 “All citizens of the region must get equal opportunity to get connected to the World Wide Web through Fixed Broad Band Internet and mobile LTE services.
 The facility must be declared a fundamental right of all citizens,” the charter read.